What is Civil Asset Forfeiture?

 Florida Forfeiture Law

 In July of 2016, Florida passed a law with overwhelming support to require law enforcement officers to arrest suspects before seizing most types of assets under civil asset forfeiture.
 Money can still be seized without an arrest, but it cannot be forfeited permanently unless it is proven beyond a reasonable doubt to be connected with a crime.

 The legislation also requires officers to make more detailed reports, makes it easier for individuals to recover legal property, and sets a standard for law enforcement agencies that make more than 15 grand a year through civil asset forfeiture to give back at least a quarter of that to programs that benefit drug rehabilitation, education, or the prevention of crime.
 In the five years prior to the law being passed, local agencies in Florida forfeited nearly $70 million in assets, though that number is believed to be much more.

 Civil asset forfeiture still occurs throughout the country, but efforts to raise awareness about its unjust use have led to laws like the one passed in Florida last year.
 Even with these laws, however, law enforcement can still seize assets in certain cases, and can still work around the limitations by working with Federal law enforcement and sharing revenue made through forfeitures.

 If you have questions about civil asset forfeiture or have been charged with a crime in Fort Lauderdale or anywhere Florida, our criminal defense lawyers at Hager & Schwartz, P.A. are available 24/7 to take your call.
-Contact us for a free case review.
+Contact us for an immediate case review.